ev3dev/lms2012-compat/docker/README.md

 source code directory.
 To build for BeagleBone, replace all instances of `armel` below with `armhf`.

-1. Create the docker image.
+1. Create the docker image and a docker container.

-        docker build --tag lms2012-armel --file docker/armel.dockerfile docker/

-2. Create an empty build directory.
-(This can actually be anywhere you like.)

-        mkdir $HOME/lms2012-armel

-3. Create a docker container with the source and build directories mounted.

-        docker run \
-        --volume $HOME/lms2012-armel/:/build \
-        --volume $(pwd):/src \
-        --workdir /build \
-        --name lms2012_armel \
-        --env "TERM=$TERM" \
-        --env "DESTDIR=/build/dist" \
-        --tty \
-        --detach \
-        lms2012-armel tail

-    Some notes:

-    *   If you are using something other than `$HOME/lms2012-armel`, be sure to use the absolute path.
-    *   `--env "TERM=$TERM"` is used so we can get ansi color output later.
-    *   `--env "DESTDIR=/build/dist" is the staging directory where `make install` will install the program.
-    *   `--tty`, `--detach` and `tail` are a trick to keep the container running.
-        `--tty` causes `docker` to use a tty to provide STDIN and `tail` waits for input from STDIN. `--detach` causes the container to detach from our terminal so we can do other things.

-4. Run `cmake` in the build directory to get things setup.

-        docker exec lms2012_armel cmake /src -DCMAKE_BUILD_TYPE=Debug \
-        -DCMAKE_TOOLCHAIN_FILE=/home/compiler/toolchain-armel.cmake
+        ./docker/setup.sh armel

-5. Then actually build the code.
+2. Then build the code.

-        docker exec --tty lms2012_armel make
+        docker exec -t lms2012_armel make
-        docker exec --tty lms2012_armel make install
+        docker exec -t lms2012_armel make install

+### Tips

-6. To get an interactive shell into the running container:
+* To get an interactive shell to the container, run

         docker exec -it lms2012_armel bash

-7. When you are done building, you can stop the container.
+* When you are done building, you can stop the container.

         docker stop --time 0 lms2012_armel